-Last May we had 26 students from 17 states and three countries attend our hands-on course at Dordt College.
+Last May, we had 26 students from 17 states and three countries attend our hands-on course at Dordt University.
 WJI strengthened their ability to communicate and report.
 We focused on the best storytelling techniques for newspaper, magazine, radio, and video.
 We kept the class size small so everyone can got individual attention and mentoring from journalists with decades of reporting experiences from around the world.
 We gave students opportunities to get their work published.
 Students received a full scholarship that included tuition, housing and meals.
 We believe so much in our mission of developing the next generation of journalists that we invest in them as they invest in their craft.

 The course emphasizes news/feature writing and reporting for either secular publications or World New Group products: magazine, website, and radio.
 Students will learn to think through stories Christianly and improve their marketable skills for the digital age by receiving training in photography, videography, and sound from top professionals.